tanishkumar2003/Parsing/README.md

 ### Example 6: Currying

-We will **ONLY** be currying to create multivariable functions as well as passing multiple arguments to them.
+We will use currying for multivariable functions.
 Here is an example:

 **Input:**
 ```ocaml